Frankie Boyle

-Early life
+Early life and education

-Boyle was born and raised in Pollokshaws, Glasgow, to Irish Catholic parents from Crolly in County Donegal.
+Francis Martin Patrick Boyle was born on 16 August 1972 in Pollokshaws, Glasgow, to Irish Catholic parents from Crolly in County Donegal.

 He attended St Conval's Primary and Holyrood Secondary School in Glasgow.
 After leaving school, he worked as a library assistant over the summer and attended Langside College.
-He then studied Urban Planning at Aston University for a year before leaving and beginning a BA in English literature at the University of Sussex.
+He then studied urban planning at Aston University for a year before leaving and beginning a BA in English literature at the University of Sussex.

 He graduated from university aged 22 and his first job was working in a mental health hospital.
 He then went to a teacher-training college in Edinburgh and had placements in schools, but by then was performing as a stand-up comedian.

 Career

 Boyle first performed stand-up at the University of Sussex Student Union, later gaining his big break after performing at The Stand Comedy Club in Edinburgh and winning an open-mic event at the 1996 Edinburgh Fringe Festival.
-His comedy influences include Sir Billy Connolly, Bill Hicks and Spike Milligan.
+His comedy influences include Billy Connolly, Bill Hicks and Spike Milligan.

 Television

 Mock the Week (2005–2009)

 Boyle was a regular on the BBC panel show Mock the Week from its first episode on 5 June 2005 until 17 September 2009.
-A programme in which the panel comment humorously on news stories from the British media, Mock the Week was hosted by Dara Ó Briain, who in an episode of Live at the Apollo referred to Boyle as "the dark heart of Mock the Week.".
+A programme in which the panel comment humorously on news stories from the British media, Mock the Week was hosted by Dara Ó Briain, who in an episode of Live at the Apollo referred to Boyle as "the dark heart of Mock the Week".
 He is known for his morbid sense of humour, which plays on negative images of celebrities, politicians and society (particularly his home country Scotland).
 On 2 October 2009, Boyle announced via the Mock the Week's Facebook fan page that he was leaving the show to concentrate on other projects.

 Boyle has since criticised both the show's production team and the BBC Trust.
 He claims the show did not cover enough major news stories and was too restrictive on his risqué comedy act, because the producers and the BBC Trust were afraid of "frightening the horses".
 He is seen in archive footage of Mock the Week on the 2009 Christmas Special, which aired on 22 December 2009, as a series of "Best Bits and Festive Clips", in a compilation celebrating the show's 100th episode on 5 July 2012 as well as in archive footage on the 2012 Christmas Special, which aired on 27 December 2012.